SkiddledGitHub/SkiddledGitHub/README.md

  - discord: SkilledHasBadPC#7964
  - minecraft: [SkilledHasBadPC](https://namemc.com/SkilledHasBadPC), [voidway](https://namemc.com/voidway) (alt)

-if you read this
+if you are reading this
 welcome to the lowest of the low of github